INRIA/scikit-learn-mooc/slides/trees.md

 # Decisions trees

 This lesson covers decision tree and random forest.

 These are robust models for both rergession and classification.

 <img src="../scikit-learn-logo.svg">

 ???

-Decision tree, random forest
+Decision tree are built as a set of rules for both classification and regression problems.

+These are the building blocks for more ellaborate model such as random forest and gradient boosting trees, as we will see.

 ---